learn-co-curriculum/react-hooks-components-basics/README.md

 }
 ```

 There is quite a bit going on here.
+Most notably, we are passing the content information to the children components.
 Let's zero in on the important parts within each component's `render` method and digest it line by line:

 ```javascript
 // Comment Component